-With Cook and the III.4.
+III.4.
 CES advertises effectively to individuals and families seeking services.
+(0-3 points)

-(0-4 points) 24) Explain policies and procedures for ensuring that the CES process is available to all eligible persons regardless of race, color, national origin, religion, sex, age, familial status, disability, actual or perceived sexual orientation, gender identity, or marital status?
+5. Explain policies and procedures for ensuring that the CES process is available to all eligible persons regardless of race, color, national origin, religion, sex, age, familial status, disability, actual or perceived sexual orientation, gender identity, or marital status?
 III.5.
 CES has policies and procedures to ensure equitable access to the CES process by all eligible persons regardless of race, color, nationality, religion, sex, age, familial status, disability, actual or perceived sexual orientation, gender identity, or marital status.
+(0-3 points)

-(0-4 points) 25) Explain policies and procedures for ensuring that the CES process is available to individuals fleeing domestic violence.
+6. Explain policies and procedures for ensuring that the CES process is available to individuals fleeing domestic violence.

 III.6.
 CES has policies and procedures for serving individuals fleeing domestic violence.
-(0-4 points) , , , , , , , , , , , , , , , , , , , 26) Describe how CES works with stakeholders across sectors.
-20) Dosolibe now OLO Works with staken states dosoles.
+(0-3 points)

+7. Describe how CES collaborates with stakeholders within and across the CoC.

 III.7.
-CES works with a wide range of organizations across sectors, including government and healthcare.
-(0-4 points) Accomment Prioritization & Performance Assessment, Prioritization, & Referrals 3.
-Please describe the standardized assessment process and how it is used to direct clients to appropriate housing and services that best fit their needs.
+Describes how CES collaborates with stakeholders within and across the CoC.
+(0-3 points)

+Assessment, Prioritization, & Referrals

+8. Please describe the standardized assessment process and how it is used to direct clients to appropriate housing and services that best fit their needs.

 III.8.
 CES has a standardized assessment process to direct individuals and families to appropriate housing to meet their needs.
+(0-3 points)

-(0-4 points) then needs to 1 points, 27) How does CES prioritize individuals and families who are most in need of assistance and ensure 27) How does CES prioritize individuals and families who are most in need of assistance and ensure that they receive it in a timely manner? that they receive it in a timely manner? that they receive it in a timely manner?
+9. How does CES prioritize individuals and families who are most in need of assistance and ensure that they receive it in a timely manner?

 III.9.
 CES has a process for prioritizing individuals and families who are most in need.
-(0-4 points) that they receive it in a timely manner?
-III.9.
-CES has a process for prioritizing individuals and families who are most in need.
-(0-4 points) 28) Describe the referral process, including steps taken to serve clients who fall out of housing or who that they receive it in a timely manner?
-III.9.
-CES has a process for prioritizing individuals and families who are most in need.
-(0-4 points) that they receive it in a timely manner?
-III.9.
-CES has a process for prioritizing individuals and families who are most in need.
-(0-4 points) 28) Describe the referral process, including steps taken to serve clients who fall out of housing or who that they receive it in a timely manner?
-III.9.
-CES has a process for prioritizing individuals and families who are most in need.
-(0-4 points) 28) Describe the referral process, including steps taken to serve clients who fall out of housing or who that they receive it in a timely manner?
-III.9.
-CES has a process for prioritizing individuals and families who are most in need.
-(0-4 points) 28) Describe the referral process, including steps taken to serve clients who fall out of housing or who that they receive it in a timely manner?
-III.9.
-CES has a process for prioritizing individuals and families who are most in need.
-(0-4 points) 28) Describe the referral process, including steps taken to serve clients who fall out of housing or who
+(0-3 points)

+10. Describe the referral process, including steps taken to serve clients who fall out of housing or who have an unsuccessful referral.

 III.10.
 CES has a process in place for serving clients who fall out of housing or who have unsuccessful referrals.
+(0-3 points)

+Data Management

-(0-4 points) Data Management 4.
-Describe the data system used by CES. · · · III.11.
+11. Describe the data system used by CES.

+III.11.
 CES has a robust data management system.
+(0-3 points)

-(0-4 points) IV.
-Evaluation and Performance 29) Please describe how CES evaluates the CE process at system and programmatic levels (e.g., meeting with projects regarding intake, assessment, and referral processes and soliciting feedback from projects and participants regarding the CES process).
+Evaluation and Performance

+1. Please describe how CES evaluates the CE process at system and programmatic levels (e.g., meeting with projects regarding intake, assessment, and referral processes and soliciting feedback from projects and participants regarding the CES process).

 IV.1.
 CES regularly evaluates its process at a systems and programmatic level.
 (0-3 points)